Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Thunderstorms possible Tuesday night

-Charleston has a shot at seeing something with this, so an expedition westward isn't in my plans at this point - but that is subject to change.
+Charleston has a shot at seeing something with this, so a chase westward isn't in my plans at this point - but that is subject to change.
 I don't expect much, but I'll be keeping the cameras charged up and loaded as always.